John-Mark01/learning-swift/Access Level Modifiers.md

 ### 1. Private
   - When created a property/method with a private modifier, this property/method is limited to be accessed only inside the __SCOPE__ of which they are created at.
   - private properties/methods are the most limited of all Access Modifiers

+**Advantages:**
+-  when you are in private, this means that you CAN'T accidentally modify this property/method
+- it can only be modified by the class that needs to.

 ### 2. FilePrivate
   - Property/Method is only accessable within the __FILE__ that is created.
   - you can't access this property/method from another file.
 It is only global for the file that is in.